mnowotnik/pdfocr-redux/README.md

     -r, --resolution RES        set the resolution of the intermediate images;
                                 Default: 300

-        --tess-params           set the tesseract parameters; those should be inside double quotes e.g.,
+        --tess-params "PARAMS"  set the tesseract parameters; those should be inside double quotes e.g.,
                                 "-c textord_min_linesize=2.5"